 Rebecca Tough (Bex)

 Trees!
-Can’t climb them but can draw them - Resident artist and crazy cat lady with an Honours in Computer arts and a lifetime experience of camping. . . on the ground.
+Can’t climb them but can draw them - Resident artist and the team's amateur herbalist with an Honours in Computer arts and a lifetime experience of camping. . . on the ground.
 Big Canopy Campout has adopted me to be part of its incredible mission to protect the forests of this world and I couldn’t be happier to be part of such an important mission.

 As a photographer who wants to create images that can inspire an emotional connection with wildlife and forests, I learned to climb into the hard to reach places that are under the biggest threat in today's world - the rainforest canopies.
 The enormous popularity of treetop tours and zip-slide experiences highlight our growing interest in this unique environment, and I aim to specialise in showing the wildlife in their forest canopy home, taking photos from their eye level to give us an insight into their world.
 I'm discovering that there is a pretty special set of challenges in getting cameras 60m up a tree, but it's worth every blister and shirt change once I'm up there!
 I'm honoured to be part of the Big Canopy Campout team - it's great to be able to share the wonder of trees with a worldwide audience.